 - Notes on prior conversations

-If you need more money, your number go-to should be existing investors.
+If you need more money, you should always prioritize existing investors.

 When you reject investors, explain to them that you had to go with people you already had relations with.
-You don’t want to hurt the relationships.
+You never want to hurt the relationships you have with investors.